Resolution #1 in 2018

 Paper Cotton Buds.
 Follow the lead of Scotland and France… ban plastic cotton buds in your house!
 Sustainable paper ones are readily available.
 If only the English Government followed suit by completely banning them too.

 Biodegradable Dental Floss in a non-plastic case.
-There are some good biodegradable alternatives, a good overview is this great blog: https://myplasticfreelife.com/2017/06/searching-for-a-plastic-free-zero-waste-dental-floss/
+There are some good biodegradable alternatives, I like this dental range by the UK based Georganics: https://georganics.co.uk

 Opt for Natural Cloth or Sea Sponges over plastic scrubbers/sponges.
 Also avoid body scrubs with Micro-beads (though thankfully due to campaigning they will eventually be phased out of our cosmetics).